velvetsnowman/ExpensesReport/README.md

 #### Expenses

-The point of this app is to practice testing, writing clean code, and building with objects.
+The point of this app is to practice testing, writing clean code and general practice.

 * How to use